oracle/node-oracledb/doc/api.md

 --------------------------|-------------
-total up time             | The number of milliseconds this pool has been running. total connection requests | Number of `getConnection()` requests made by the application to this pool. total requests enqueued   | Number of `getConnection()` requests that could not be immediately satisfied because every connection in this pool was already being used, and so they had to be queued waiting for the application to return an in-use connection to the pool. total requests dequeued   | Number of `getConnection()` requests that were dequeued when a connection in this pool became available for use. total requests failed     | Number of `getConnection()` requests that invoked the underlying C API `getConnection()` callback with an error state.
-Does not include queue request timeout errors. total request timeouts    | Number of queued `getConnection()` requests that were timed out after they had spent [queueTimeout](#propdbqueuetimeout) or longer in this pool's queue. max queue length          | Maximum number of `getConnection()` requests that were ever waiting at one time. sum of time in queue      | The sum of the time (milliseconds) that dequeued requests spent in the queue. min time in queue         | The minimum time (milliseconds) that any dequeued request spent in the queue. max time in queue         | The maximum time (milliseconds) that any dequeued request spent in the queue. avg time in queue         | The average time (milliseconds) that dequeued requests spent in the queue. pool connections in use   | The number of connections from this pool that `getConnection()` returned successfully to the application and have not yet been released back to the pool. pool connections open     | The number of connections in this pool that have been established to the database.
+total up time             | The number of milliseconds this pool has been running. total connection requests | Number of `getConnection()` requests made by the application to this pool. total requests enqueued   | Number of `getConnection()` requests that were added to this pool's queue (waiting for the application to return an in-use connection to the pool) because every connection in this pool was already being used. total requests dequeued   | Number of `getConnection()` requests that were dequeued when a connection in this pool became available for use. total requests failed     | Number of `getConnection()` requests that invoked the underlying C API callback with an error state.
+Does not include queue size limit or queue timeout errors. total requests exceeding queueMax | Number of `getConnection()` requests rejected because the number of connections in the queue exceeded [`queueMax`](#propdbqueuemax). total request timeouts    | Number of queued `getConnection()` requests that were timed out after they had spent [queueTimeout](#propdbqueuetimeout) or longer in the pool queue. max queue length          | Maximum number of `getConnection()` requests that were ever waiting in the queue at one time. sum of time in queue      | The sum of the time (milliseconds) that dequeued requests spent in the pool queue. min time in queue         | The minimum time (milliseconds) that any dequeued request spent in the pool queue. max time in queue         | The maximum time (milliseconds) that any dequeued request spent in the pool queue. avg time in queue         | The average time (milliseconds) that dequeued requests spent in the pool queue. pool connections in use   | The number of connections from this pool that `getConnection()` returned successfully to the application and have not yet been released back to the pool. pool connections open     | The number of connections in this pool that have been established to the database.